Status: Rare casual spring and fall migrant statewide.

 This species and Henslow’s Sparrow were moved to a new genus, Centronyx, from Ammodramus, based on genetic studies that indicated former Ammodramus was paraphyletic (Chesser et al 2018).

-Published data show spring reports in the period 24 Apr-23 May; the 15 accepted records are in the short period 24 Apr-19 May (see below for list).
+Published data show spring reports in the period 24 Apr-23 May; 16 of the 17 accepted records are in the short period 24 Apr-19 May (see below for list), and there is a single Jun record, of one recorded west of Highway 29 between Agate and Harrison, Sioux Co, 13 Jun 2019 (eBird.org).
 These reports suggest that migrants may appear statewide, and not always in expected habitat.
 Preferred habitat during migration is probably native prairie, especially dense shortgrass prairie (Pulich 1988) or sparse grassland with clumps of grass in well-drained areas like hilltops (Mark Robbins, pers. comm.)
 These habitats are most common from Sheridan and Garden Cos westward, especially in northern and northwestern Sioux Co.
 This species is probably regular in occurrence in such habitat, but is difficult to find, although several records involve singing males (see below and Comments).
 Available dates suggest a tight window of migration timing during the first two weeks of May.
 There is an increasing number of reliable reports from atypical habits in the east, however (see Spring).

-Accepted records are as follows.
+Accepted records are as follows (the single Jun record is given above).
 One was photographed at Kissinger Basin WMA, Clay Co 24 Apr 1999 (Jorgensen 2012).
 An amazing record was of one which was photographed by two observers at different times and remained in atypical habitat, a non-native grassy roadside near Heron WPA, a playa wetland basin, in York Co 26 Apr-10 May 1998 (Brogie 1999).
 Two were found in Saline Co 28 Apr 2018.
 The song of one near Elmwood, Cass Co 1-2 May 2001 was compared to a tape.
 A singing male was seen 4 and 6 May 1990 in Cass Co (Grenon 1991; Grzybowski 1990).
 A specimen “very critically studied” by Swenk was collected near Kearney, Buffalo Co 6 May 1914 and mounted for the Olson collection (Swenk, Notes Before 1925).
 A single bird was at Clear Creek WMA, Keith Co 9 May 1998 (Brown and Brown 2001).
 A singing male was in Banner Co 11 May 1996 (Brogie 1997; Silcock 1996).
 Up to three singing, apparently territorial, birds were found in extreme northeast Sioux Co 14 May 2010 (Brogie 2011); many NOU meeting attendees saw these birds through 19 May (Brogie 2011), but none were found there 1 Jun.
 One was singing in a field occupied also by Chestnut-collared Longspurs about nine miles south of Harrison, Sioux Co on Highway 29 on 16 May 2010.
 A specimen taken at Overton, Dawson Co 16 May 1911 was #2835 in the Brooking Collection (Swenk, Notes After 1925); Swenk had listed this specimen earlier as taken 16 May 1901, probably in error (Swenk, Notes Before 1925).
 Two were singing a few miles northwest of Crawford, Dawes Co on Sugar Loaf Road 17 May 2009; none were there 26 May.
+A singing bird along Toadstool Road, Sioux Co 17 May 2019 was recorded (David Tonnessen, eBird.org).
 A calling bird was found in a weedy abandoned alfalfa field near Creighton, Knox Co 18 May 2004.
 Four were singing in western Sioux Co 18 May 2009.
 A mounted specimen collected at Juniata, Adams Co 19 May 1935 is cited above.
 Brooking (Notes) listed one in his collection taken by Cyrus Black at Kearney, Buffalo Co May 1917, without details; this specimen was apparently not recorded by Swenk.

 Specimen data from Colorado (Andrews and Righter 1992) and Kansas (Thompson et al 2011) show spring dates 25 Apr-14 May.